qienhuang/F-I-T/docs/core/renormalization_lens.md

 ### 5.1 Admissibility for coarse-graining families

-To prevent “scale hacking”, treat coarse-graining operators as part of admissibility.
+To prevent â€œscale hackingâ€, treat coarse-graining operators as part of admissibility.

 A coarse-graining family $\{\mathcal{G}_b\}$ is admissible if: